lsbardel/python-stdnet/docs/source/examples/query.rst

 .. note::

-    :class:`Query` are lazy, they are evaluated only when you iterate over them, or invoke the call the :class:`Query.all` method or slice the query like a list.
+    :class:`Query` are lazy, they are evaluated only when you iterate over them, or invoke the the :class:`Query.all` method or slice the query like a list.

 .. _tutorial-filter: